nkdram/minesweeperWebApi/README.md

 <h1>Minesweeper Using .Net and AngularJS </h1>

-Same old game developed using .Net, AngularJS ...
+Same old game developed using .Net, AngularJS and Bootstrap ...

 <b>To add fun, there are several levels, design looks colorful and perfectly suitable for mobile !</b>